Oklahoma's 988 mental health lifeline to launch by July, run by nonprofit vendor

 Brady said its Arizona program fields about 25,000 calls monthly within an average of 8 seconds.

-Solari will provide a continuum of crisis and human services, including a 24/7 peer-support Warm Line, Serious Mental Illness determinations, 2-1-1 information and referral, dispatch services and other in-kind services to the community, according to the ODMHSAS.
+Solari will provide a continuum of crisis care and human services, including a 24/7 peer-support Warm Line, Serious Mental Illness determinations, a 211 call information and referral service, dispatch services and other in-kind services, according to the Department of Mental Health.

-Operators are licensed and certified health crisis specialists who answer calls, connect to and dispatch local services and mobile crisis teams, according to ODMHSAS.
+Operators are licensed and certified health crisis specialists who answer calls and connect to and dispatch local services and mobile crisis teams, according to the department.
 Eventually the center will integrate with the 911 system.

-Brady said the company plans to hire 31 positions for the call center.
+Brady said the company plans to hire 31 people to work at the call center.